1. Know What You Want—And Be Upfront

 - HelloTalk – Language social network, text and voice chat with native speakers.

 Note: Platforms like italki offer affiliate partnerships, which help me keep my A1-B2 courses free for all.
 Most others do not, but are vetted for reliability.
-If you ever have a bad experience with any platform or tool I recommend, please let me know ASAP.
-My reputation is far more important than the few bucks I make from a potential affiliate.
+My reputation matters more than affiliate earnings.

 - Do I need to pay for a language exchange partner?